isikdogan/rivamap/README.md

                     Inputs:<br/>
                     centerlines: a binary matrix that indicates centerline locations<br/>
                     widthMap: estimated width at each spatial location (x,y)<br/>
-                    gm: georeferencing metadata filepath: path to the file
+                    gm: georeferencing metadata filepath: the path to the file
                 </p>
             </td>
         </tr>